nicksherefkin/ns.markdown.cv/index.md

 ## Conference Presentations

-Nick Sherefkin, *invited for February 2025*.
+Nick Sherefkin, *February 2025*.
 "A Sociological Model of Playfulness in Competitive Communities. " Annual meeting of the Association for the Study of Play.

-Nick Sherefkin, *invited for January 2025*.
+Nick Sherefkin, *January 2025*.
 "The Consequences of Playfulness for the Size and Performance of Competitive Communities" Berkeley Culture Connect Conference.

 Nick Sherefkin, 2023.
 "Playfulness and Ruthlessness as Mediators Between Competition and Economic Outcomes" Annual meeting of the American Sociological Association.